Are you ready to take your essential oil collection to the next level?

 Helichrysum Oil Soothes Skin

 Helichrysum oil has components capable of not only fighting off bad bacteria, but also reducing inflammation of the skin.
 These compounds—unique terpene compounds and flavonoids—are excellent for encouraging skin healing and soothing minor skin rashes.
-Helichrysum is an anti-allergen as well, making it an ideal choice to soothe and discourage skin hives.
+Helichrysum helps fight against seasonal or environmental threats. making it an ideal choice to soothe and discourage skin hives.

 That’s just the beginning.
 If you or someone you know has acne, this next bit is huge: acne sufferers who have sensitive skin often find themselves in a very tough situation.
 They want to be rid of their acne (obviously), but often get ridiculously bad side effects including very dry skin, redness, skin sensitivity, and so on.